 Read up on the concepts of AIOps integration for ERP in this article first published on Diginomica.

 We've put together a simple guide to AIOps for SAP so you can stay ahead:

 4. ServiceNow (and CMDB in particular)

-ITSM tools help infrastructure and operations teams to manage IT support services, they are usually heavily used by IT service desks and IT service delivery functions to support the tasks and workflows for processes including incident, request, problem, change, service level, knowledge and configuration management.
-In a latest Gartner ITSM Magic quadrant, ServiceNow came as a leader of this market
+ITSM tools help infrastructure and operations teams to manage IT support services.
+They are usually heavily used by IT service desks and IT service delivery functions to support tasks and workflow operations; including:

 We talked about automation, but while automation refers to a single task, orchestration arranges tasks to optimize workflows.

 For example, orchestrating SAP start/stop means not only doing one action of stopping it, but also testing various elements post actions and running some scripts.
 In the cloud, orchestration is often key to ensuring that automated spin-up activities like auto-scaling take place in the right order, with the right security rules and permissions in place.

 Together, automation and orchestration can help reduce IT costs, ramp up productivity, and free up personnel focus for more strategic pursuits.
 However, choosing the right tools to succeed with both takes time and research, but having this knowledge will put you and your career ahead.

 Udemy, as well as various other organizations, offer Orchestration classes - while those will typically be IT generic, it will allow you to understand and implement it in your SAP environment.

 Think of a container as a single process wrapped by a stripped-down operating system.
 As such, like a process, it may be very short or long living.
 In any case, it's ephemeral, so whatever you do inside the container is gone once it stops.
 The de-facto standard for containers is Docker.